Two-dimensional Yang-Mills theory via integrable probability: Two-dimensional Yang--Mills measure

 To conclude this section, we must clarify an important subtlety regarding the continuous Yang--Mills measure.
-In the construction of the discrete Yang--Mills measure, we mentioned that discrete connections were implicitly identified to their holonomies along loops, which was quite acceptable.
+In the construction of the discrete Yang--Mills measure, we mentioned that discrete connections were implicitly identified with their holonomies along loops, which was quite acceptable.
 It becomes much less obvious at the continuous level, and the convoluted construction of the continuous Yang--Mills measure can leave a doubt whether it is indeed related to the formal Yang--Mills measure~\eqref{eq:YM_heuristique_eucl}.
-L\'evy and Norris gave a positive answer \cite{LN06}, and proved a large deviation principle of the Yang--Mills measure on a compact surface with area $t$ when $t\to 0$, whose rate function is proportional to the Yang--Mills action $S_\YM$.
+A first step was achieved by L\'evy and Norris \cite{LN06}, who proved a large deviation principle of the Yang--Mills measure on a compact surface with area $t$ when $t\to 0$, whose rate function is proportional to the Yang--Mills action $S_\YM$.
 Replacing random connections by random holonomies is here harmless because the observables of the theory are essentially Wilson loops, which are central functions of the holonomies.
 This point of view has been used with a relative success in an attempt of defining quantum gravity, and it is called the \emph{loop representation}, see \cite{GP}.
-Another relationship between the Yang--Mills functional and the Yang--Mills measure was conjectured in \cite{CCHS22}: in this paper, Chandra, Chevyrev, Hairer and Shen constructed a Markov process governed by the stochastic Yang--Mills equation, and asked whether this process had the Yang--Mills measure described in Theorem~\ref{thm:extension_Levy} as a unique invariant measure.
-Chevyrev and Shen later gave a positive answer to this question \cite{CheShe23}.
+Another attempt to describe the Yang--Mills measure directly in terms of random connections has been made by Chevyrev \cite{Che19} on the torus, and it is generalized in forthcoming papers by other authors \cite{BCDRT,DangNohra}.
+In all these works, the holonomies of random connections along \emph{suitable} loops (which are slightly less general than the ones considered in \cite{Lev10} and depend notably on some gauge-fixing procedure) are proved to be identical in distribution to the marginals of the Yang--Mills holonomy process.
+The measure on connections on the torus defined in \cite{Che19} has been also proved to be the universal limit of the 2D Yang--Mills Langevin dynamic in a series of two (long and technical) papers \cite{CCHS22,CheShe23}.